VitorGouveia/Portfolio/README.md

   * [Complexity 2](#complexity-2)

 # Intro
 This project defines rules and guidelines to be followed by other projects.
+All internal projects should follow theses rules.

+This project-model should also facilitate de bootstrap of a new project as covers all product & project creation from scratch.

 # Design
 Inside this repository lies a highly customizable CSS framework to be used in internal projects.